 Richard D. Shiels is the author of several highly-regarded articles on American religious history.
 Shiels teaches primarily at the Newark campus.

-Click here for a complete list of papers discussed in past seminars.
+Complete list of papers discussed in past seminars.

 The Ohio State University Library is one of the largest public libraries in the United States, with over five million volumes and subscriptions to over 36,000 journals.
 It has an outstanding collection of secondary materials in American history to 1877, virtually everything published on the subject in English, and many foreign languages as well.
 The library also has large holdings of primary materials.
 It has all the material in the Early American Imprint series on-line, as well as Nineteenth-Century United State Newspapers, Early English Books, and many other on-line resources. .
 The materials in the English Short Title Catalogue are available in microform and, in may cases, in print.